-2.3 Type Approval Certificate
+2.4 Type Approval Certificate

-A Cospas-Sarsat Type Approval Certificate (see sample in Annex M) will be issued by the Cospas-Sarsat Secretariat, on behalf of the Cospas-Sarsat Council (CSC), to the manufacturer of each 406 MHz distress beacon model that is successfully tested at an accepted Cospas-Sarsat test facility.
+Upon the successful completion of the type-approval review, a Cospas-Sarsat Type Approval Certificate (see sample in Annex M) will be issued by the Cospas-Sarsat Secretariat, on behalf of the Cospas-Sarsat Council (CSC), to the manufacturer of each 406 MHz distress beacon model that is successfully tested at an accepted Cospas-Sarsat test facility.
 All manufacturers are encouraged to obtain a Cospas-Sarsat Type Approval Certificate for each of their beacon models.
 The Secretariat will treat manufacturer's proprietary information in confidence.